When will the iPad mini 5 come out in the UK? And what new features will the mini 5 get compared with the iPad mini 4?

+It is also rumoured that it might be named the iPad Pro mini.
 We're sure there will be an influx of release date rumours as we race through 2016, so we'll keep you updated right here in this article.

 The iPad mini 4 was released on 9 September 2015 at $399 USD / £319 GBP / $569 AUD / $439 CAD for the 16GB Wi-Fi only model.
 The 64GB and 128GB models were £399 and £479 respectively with cellular connectivity adding another £100 on top of the listed price.

 We expect the mini 5 to be released at the same price point, with the iPad mini 5 coming in at £319 for the base model.
 However, we do expect Apple to drop the 16GB model in favour for the 32-, 64- and 128GB storage sizes.
 This might increase the base price form £319 to £349, but this has yet to be confirmed.